catppuccin/userstyles/docs/src/content/docs/guides/userstylesyml.md

 ---
 title: userstyles.yml
-description: Guide for how to add a new userstyle to the Catppuccin project.
+description: Guide for adding and removing userstyles and maintainers.
 sidebar:
   order: 3
 ---